 A few words about methylation

 Although the patterns of methylation and how they are regulated remain poorly understood, studies have shown that methylation decreases with age.
 In the centenarians it is reduced to a minimum.
 Does that mean having more methylation is a good thing?
 Well it depends.
 A number of normal cellular processes are based on methylation.
-But it may happen that deactivating certain genes prevents their expression, reducing the risk of developing certain diseases.
+But it could happen that the deactivation of certain genes prevents their expression, reducing the risk of developing certain diseases.

 Humans: Wired to Live 38 Years?